Disasters and their Effects on the Population: Key Concepts

 In developing countries, the reference CMR value varies from 0.4 to 0.7 deaths per 10,000 people per day.
 A CMR above 1 death per 10,000 people per day, or an under-5 mortality rate above 2 deaths per 10,000 children under 5 per day, is considered a humanitarian emergency.

-drowning, there are many preventable deaths that occur in later phases of a disaster over a longer time period.
+While both conflicts and natural disasters can result in immediate deaths due to trauma or drowning, there are many preventable deaths that occur in later phases of a disaster over a longer time period.

 To assess the progression of a disaster and the effectiveness of relief interventions, the CMR should be measured over several appropriate time intervals.
 For example, during the month following the massive movement of Rwandan refugees to eastern Zaire (present-day Democratic Republic of the Congo), the CMR in that region was 40 to 60 times above the corresponding reference value.

 The CMR is usually highest during the initial phase of a disaster.
-(Figure 6) displays the differences between baseline and peak disaster CMR experienced by displaced populations in different countries.
+Figure 6 displays the differences between baseline and peak disaster CMR experienced by displaced populations in different countries.
 Additional information regarding these epidemiologic measurements may be found in Module 2, “Preventive Medicine in Humanitarian Emergencies.”